 - Our average surgery survival rates are at the top of nationally ranked children’s hospitals, with especially high survival for even the most complex procedures.*

-- Our 1-year survival rate for adult congenital heart surgery is 98%.
+- Our 1-year survival rate for adult congenital heart surgery at Cincinnati Children's is 98%.

 *According to a national database of pediatric cardiac surgical procedures.